MaximilianFreitag/timemarks-for-youtube-channels/README.md

 ### Bugs and problems: 🐞

 - [ ] If you type in E.g. "red" into the search bar words like discoveRED will be displayed.
 Also non-english words will show up e.g. the german word "REDen" if you type in red as the search again.
-- [ ] I have to extract and add the video IDs from each video manually.
-Some do not have a transcript available.
-There is no automation for these processes yet.

 <br>